Aditya-das-4707-e/Aditya-das-4707-e/README.md

 ## About Me

-- Currently working on web development projects
+- Currently working on DevOps projects, focusing on automation and infrastructure management
-- Focused on learning modern JavaScript frameworks
+- Learning and implementing CI/CD pipelines, containerization (Docker), and cloud deployment practices
-- Open to collaboration and technical support
+- Open to collaboration on system optimization, automation scripts, or infrastructure scaling
-- Reachable via email for project proposals or discussions
+- Reachable via email for technical discussions or project proposals
 - Pronouns: Aditya Das
-- Passionate about technology and continuous learning
+- Deeply passionate about technology, reliability engineering, and continuous learning

 ---